Delusions of Eloquence aka: Shlubb And Klump English

-In Animal House, Eric Stratton (Fraternity President, damn glad to meet you!) is trying to impress an older woman (who turns out to be the wife of the University President) in the grocery store, as he picks up a large cucumber:
+In Animal House, Eric Stratton is trying to impress an older woman (who turns out to be the wife of the college's Dean) in the grocery store, as he picks up a large cucumber:

 Eric: I think vegetables can be very sensuous, don't you?
 Mrs. Wormer: No, vegetables are sensual.
 People are sensuous.